 * Results in table relate to the outcome of future TB resulting from current LTBI.
 Table S1 provides definitions of sensitivity and specificity for future TB.
 LTBI = latent TB infection.
 IGRA = interferon-gamma release assays.

-Figure E1: Relationship between the positive predictive value for future TB, LTBI prevalence, and the probability of future TB among individuals with LTBI, for modelled cohorts in 2020 tested with IGRA.
+Figure E1: Relationship between the positive predictive value for future TB, LTBI prevalence, and the probability of future TB among individuals with LTBI, for modelled cohorts in 2020 tested with IGRA*.

-LTBI = latent TB infection.
+*LTBI = latent TB infection.
 IGRA = interferon-gamma release assays.
 PPV = positive predictive value.

 Figure E2: Reduction in societal costs resulting from improved test positive predictive value for future TB, as compared to IGRA.*

 * Assumes all other features of LTBI testing and treatment are held constant.
 Results reported per person screened.
 PPV = positive predictive value.
 IGRA = interferon-gamma release assays.

+Figure E3: One-way sensitivity analyses for several key parameters, showing the changes in costs and QALYs produced by LTBI testing and treatment with a test with PPV=10%.*

+* Each sensitivity analysis (row of the figure) assumes all other parameters are held constant.
+Values in parentheses represent the point estimate and bounds tested in sensitivity analysis (bounds shown in square brackets).
+Panel A: incremental costs produced by LTBI testing and treatment in a cohort of 10,000.
+Panel B: incremental QALYs produced by LTBI testing and treatment in a cohort of 10,000.

 Supplement citations